sridharjena97/markdown-portfolio/_includes/04-lists.md

 - A good developer
-  -Know python java and C
+  - Know python java and C
 - Work in a team
 - Basic knowledge of Git and GitHub